-The first day of school starting soon for your school-age kiddos.
+The first day of school has started for your school-age kiddos.
 What better time to run through some of our basic reporting guidelines with y’all?
 Here is a short list of points I’ve learned after ten years of reading and editing pen test reports here at Black Hills Information Security.

 - DO: Set up a shared place where your team can communicate consistencies.
 If you have more than one author, it’s good to have one “voice” to your report.
 At BHIS the testers write in 3rd person, past tense, etc.

 - DON’T: Be a lone wolf.
 If you work as a team you will all improve and get better.

 - DO: Remember that the report is the deliverable for all the awesome testing you’ve done, but it’s of no value unless you can communicate with the customer.
 You can make the report educational, informative and fun for your readers.

 - DON’T: Offend your customer.
 Take your ego out of the equation.
 The report is not a personal platform for you to show off how great you are, or boast about how weak a customer’s environment may be.

 - DO: Remember that it is your role to help improve the entire industry by educating each customer you have.
 It is our goal to have returning customers, and that happens by having an educator’s attitude with charity toward your customers.